Tottori (city): Universities and colleges

 Tottori City has two universities.
 The main campus of Tottori University, a national public university, is located next to Koyama Lake on the west end of the city.
 The privately funded Tottori University of Environmental Studies is located in the south-eastern part of Tottori city, near the town of Yazu.
 These two universities are not to be confused with the 2-year junior college in the prefecture, Tottori College, which is located in the central city of Kurayoshi.

 Primary and secondary education

 Tottori has 39 public elementary schools operated by the city government, and one by the national government.
-It has13 public middle schools operated by the city government, one by the national government and one private middle school.The city has seven public high schools operated by the Tottori Prefectural Board of Education, and four private high schools.
+It has 13 public middle schools operated by the city government, one by the national government and one private middle school.
+The city has seven public high schools operated by the Tottori Prefectural Board of Education, and four private high schools.
 The prefecture also operates four special education schools for the handicapped and there is one more special education school operated by the national government.